KDhieb/cpsc-455-project/README.md

 # Project Progress 1 - Vibesphere

 ## Project Description:
-Vibesphere is a Spotify song recommender application that is aimed at music lovers who want to discover new, but similar music to the songs they already like.
-It will store user inputted songs, retrieve results from the Spotify API, and recommend songs that will be delivered to our users.
-Users will be able to like songs, view history of previous songs inputted, then share these songs and the recommendations with their friends.
-Some additional functionality, given time constraints, will include: public playlists, a user profile, and recommendations based on entire playlists instead of individual songs.
+Vibesphere is a nifty Spotify song recommender application tailored for music enthusiasts seeking to unearth new tracks that mirror their existing preferences.
+The app, leveraging the Spotify API, stores user-inputted songs, generates precise song recommendations, and offers a robust platform to like, play, and share these music pieces.
+With additional features like public playlists, user profiles, and playlist-based recommendations, Vibesphere is a haven for music discovery and social sharing.

 ## Project Task Requirements:
 ### Minimal Requirements: